slim-template/slim/README.md

 </tbody>
 </table>

-Additionally the code generator options can be set (used by the :generator class).
-The standard generators support the options :buffer and :capture_generator.
-There are more options which are supported by the filters which are used by `Slim::Engine` but which are not exposed and are not officially supported.
+There are more options which are supported by the Temple filters but which are not exposed and are not officially supported.
 You have to take a look at the Slim and Temple code for that.

 ## Plugins